Wordpress-Development/official-flowershop/README.md

 #### Step 3
 Install the following plugins in the admin panel > plugins

-To easily install all plugins at once, install first the plugin below (make sure you active it) "Multi Plugin Installer" by By Nishant Jain, rahulbrilliant2004, tikendramaitry
+To easily install all plugins at once, please install first "Multi Plugin Installer" by By Nishant Jain, rahulbrilliant2004, tikendramaitry Make sure you have activated it.

-Open the "Multi Plugin Installer" that you have just installed from the menu on the left and enter the following list to install all plugins at once.
+Open the "Multi Plugin Installer" from the menu on the left and enter the following list to install all plugins at once.

 ```